urbit/docs/docs/hoon/basic.md

 A `%hold` type, with type `p` and hoon `q`, is a lazy reference to the type of `(mint p q)`.
 In English, it means: "the type of the product when we compile `q` against subject `p`."

+Note that this means we can have parsed Hoon AST data in the `type`-tree.

 ### `{$face p/term q/type}`